 The researchers postulated that the higher risk for vascular dementia could be caused by the association between autoimmune disease and greater risk of cardiovascular and cerebrovascular diseases in general.
 People with autoimmune disease are 53 percent more likely to be admitted to hospital for coronary heart disease and 46 per cent more likely to be admitted with a stroke when they are older.

-The heightened inflammatory state that is present in autoimmune disease unfortunately causes collateral damage to other areas of the body, including the brain.
+The heightened inflammatory state that is present in autoimmune disease, unfortunately, causes collateral damage to other areas of the body, including the brain.
 If you have an autoimmune disease, it is so important to work on healing your gut.
 Fixing leaky gut and restoring high levels of good bacteria in your gut is paramount.
-This is particularly important if you suffer with a foggy head.
-I have found that glutamine, selenium and a probiotic are very necessary for anyone dealing with autoimmunity.
+This is particularly important if you suffer from a foggy head.
+I have found that my Ultimate Gut Health powder, selenium and a probiotic are very necessary for anyone dealing with autoimmunity.

 There is a great deal more information in my book Healing Autoimmune Disease: A plan to help your immune system and reduce inflammation.